Don Partridge

-Life and musical career
+Early life

 Partridge was born on 27 October 1941, in Bournemouth, England.
+When he was six, his family moved to Earl's Court in West London.
+His father, Eric, was a jazz guitarist and gave Don a ukulele as a child, which he mostly learned George Formby songs on.

 By his own account, he left home at age 15 and became a burglar, before working at some 45 different jobs.
 In July 1963, he was reported in the national newspapers when he jumped off Hammersmith Bridge, London, equipped with home-made wings, trying to fly.

+Career

+Busking

 In the early 1960s, he developed his busking and performing skills firstly in London and Continental Europe, later in 1963 busking around the coastal towns of South West England with fellow guitarist Alan Young and also playing at British and Irish folk clubs, initially singing British, Irish and American folk songs and blues with a guitar.
 In 1964, he and his friend Alan Young were described in the Evening Standard as the first young street musicians to be seen in London since World War II.
 Later, inspired by American singer Jesse Fuller, he constructed his first one-man band and started writing some of his own compositions.
 In London in 1966, together with fellow busker Pat Keene as "The Brotherhood", he recorded his first album entitled Singin' 'n' Sole-in.

 Soon afterwards, he found that he gained more attention by performing as a one-man band, playing guitar, kazoo or harmonica (both held on a harness), bass drum (on his back), cymbals and tambourine at the same time.
 He was frequently arrested and fined, but gained a local following and made TV appearances on several shows, including the Eamonn Andrews Show.